-With Coda forms, responses are automatically documented and organized in a table in a Coda doc.
-Making it easy to access, analyze, and share whatever information you are collecting.
+With Coda forms, responses are automatically documented and stored in a table within a Coda doc.
+This makes it easy to organize, analyze, and share the information you are collecting.

-Coda’s forms can be shared with external links so that anyone, even someone who is not signed up for Coda, can receive a form and share their responses while you are still using Coda to keep their responses organized.
+Once set up, a Coda form can be shared by an external link so that anyone, even someone who is not signed up for Coda, can receive a form and provide their responses.

 Within this article you’ll find...